Dr-Syn/threekindsofcool/_posts/2024-11-23-trans-day-of-remembrance.md

 "The map is not the territory" is a valuable concept in engineering and something which trans people know from the core of our being.

-Borges wrote the standard treatment of the concept, which you can teach easily.
+Borges wrote the standard treatment of the concept, "On Exactitude in Science"

 ![[Pasted image 20241123160429.png]]